gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy rubbed her knees, wincing.
 "How about I call you Mouse?
 Would you like that?"

+"mouse yes mouse mouse"
-The bot beeped again and rolled toward the road, then rolled back to beep at her again.
+The bot beeped again and rolled toward the road, pausing as if to look back over its shoulder.

 "Yeah, yeah, I know."
-She stood up,
+She stood up and immediately felt light-headed.
-suddenly realizing how long it had been since she had eaten.
+How long had it been since she had eaten?
 "Let's go."

 It took half an hour to walk to the gate.
-It was another fifteen minutes from there to a matching gate set into a concrete wall three stories high.
+It took almost that long again to creep from there to a matching gate set into a concrete wall three stories high.
-Maddy fingered the discombobulator as they got closer.
+Maddy fingered the discombobulator nervously as they approached it.
-She hadn't seen any bots on the ground, but several were floating or flying through the air on the other side of the wall.
+She could see several bots floating or flying through the air on the other side of the wall, but all of them had the same weird transparency as the ones she had seen earlier.

-"Wait!" she hissed as the little bot—no, Mouse, its name was Mouse—rolled through the gate.
+"Wait!" she hissed as Mouse rolled through the open gate.
 Biting her lip,
 she switched on the discombobulator and followed it.
-What lay beyond made her gasp, her aching bladder momentarily forgotten.
+What lay beyond made her gasp, her hunger momentarily forgotten.

-The wall that curved away on either side loomed over a jumble of windowless buildings, each connected to its neighbors by a bewildering tangle of pipes and rails and conveyor belts.
+The inner side of the wall was made of tall windowless buildings, each connected to its neighbors by a bewildering tangle of pipes and rails and conveyor belts.
-Bots twice and ten times the size of Crusher rolled through the broad paved canyons, but she could see right through them.
+Bots ten times the size of Crusher rolled through the broad paved canyons, but she could see right through them.
-And when she looked more closely at the buildings it felt like seeing double.
+And when she looked more closely at the buildings she felt like she was seeing double.
-If she just glanced at them they looked brand new, but when she stared for a moment she caught glimpses of cracks and rust stains.
+If she glanced at them they looked brand new, but when she stared for a moment she caught glimpses of cracks and rust stains.
 It was all some sort of illusion.